Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/systemduser.png)
 **Figure 91** systemd user command.

-Of figure 90 you can see that some services are enable and some of them are disable, the services that are on static state means that they have some service that they depend of, so if you want to kill that service it's can't be done until we will stop the depended service.
+On figure 90 you can see that some services are enable and some of them are disable, the services that are on static state means that they have some service that they depend on, so if you want to kill that service it's can't be done until we will stop the depended service.

 So we saw that the services are lived in `/usr/lib/systemd` and also in `/etc/systemd/system`, if we take a look on one of them we will see some lines that systemd use them to know how to start or kill service.